ADO.NET SqlDataAdapter

 C# SqlDataAdapter using SQL Server Stored Procedure:

-We will discuss how to call Stored Procedure in ADO.NET in detail in our upcoming articles.
-Here, in this article, I am going to show you a simple example to make you understand how to call stored procedures using SqlDataAdapter in C#.
+In our upcoming articles, we will discuss how to call Stored Procedure in ADO.NET.
+In this article, I will show you a simple example to make you understand how to call stored procedures using SqlDataAdapter in C#.

 Creating Stored Procedure: